 4.)
 Place a foil ring over the edges to prevent burning.
 Bake until center begins to brown, 10 to 15 minutes; remove foil and bake until edges are browned, 4 to 5 minutes more.
 Use your timer and set it for a couple of minutes less than you think you’ll need to brown.
 Keep an eye out from that point on and you can produce the perfectly browned, golden edge!

 Voila!
-A lovely golden brown that holds together under your filling!
+What a lovely golden brown crust that holds together under your filling!
+So easy!